Safety of our students is our number one priority! Please set a good example and respect the rules of the school!

 Please do not use the staff parking lot to pick up or drop off students.

-Middle school students have supervision from 8 to 8:10 a.m.
-Elementary Students have supervision from 8:10 to 8:20 a.m.
-No student should be on school grounds before these times, as there is no adult supervision.
+Middle school students have supervision from 7:55 to 8:10 a.m.
+Elementary Students have supervision from 8:10am to 8:20 a.m.
+No student should be on school grounds before these times as there is no adult supervision.

 A.M.
-There is one designated drop-off zone in the morning, located on South Clayton Street.
+There is one designated drop-off zone in the morning. located on South Clayton Street.
 Do NOT park in the drop off zone.
-Please pull up to the front of the line.
 Teachers, staff and parent volunteers work each morning to help this zone run smoothly.
 Please look for an email to sign-up for a slot to volunteer.

 Parents are welcome to park and accompany their students to the door.
 It is necessary for EVERYONE to utilize crosswalks traveling to and from school grounds.